 And that’s the thing.
 It’s an easy camera to use, it delivers a beautiful image with very little effort.
 This is one of it’s big strengths and why I believe it will convert a lot of mirrorless DSLR shooters over to a “proper” video camera.
 It brings the ease of a built in variable ND filter, LUT’s and other great exposure tools for shooting log, good battery life and pro audio all together in an easy to use package at a good price.
 At the same time it isn’t so big that you need huge pro tripods and expensive heavy duty support equipment.

 It will also appeal to users of Sony’s Venice digital cinema camera to get into places you simply can’t get the bulk of a Venice or as a crash camera for high risk shots.
-The picture match close enough that it won’t stand out in a finished production as an obviously different camera.
+The pictures match close enough that it won’t stand out in a finished production as an obviously different camera.

 One issue is the lack of audio inputs when the top handle is removed.
 This does seem to be an oversight.
 Gimbal users will find it frustrating I’m sure.
 Time to break out the external audio recorders, at least the built in scratch mic will help with audio sync.
 Maybe someone will figure out a way to get audio into the camera body via the connector that the top handle plugs into.
+The other alternative is to take the video out of the FX6 to an external recorder that also has an audio input such as many of the Atomos recorders.

 And that for me is the thing: Two cameras for two different types of shoots, but both look the same, so I can just use whichever is the most appropriate for the job without any concern.